 (2) An arbitrator may require a person to produce a document or other material to the arbitrator for the purpose of determining whether or not it is a document or material that the arbitrator has power to require the person to produce.

-[Section 206 inserted by No. 42 of 2004 s.
+[Section 206 inserted: No. 42 of 2004 s.
 130.]

 207. Oaths and affirmations